hiiamboris/red-wiki/Audio-R&D.md

 It would be much easier to use a cross-platform sound engine, but with the cost of having a dependency.

 ## What is 3D Audio/Positional audio?
 It can be seen as the equivalent to what 3D Graphics is.
 Sound waves are moving, scattered, reflected, obstructed,.. etc. in 3D space like photons are for graphics/visuals.
-3D/Positional audio gives an impression ob the real world related to sound design and sound immersion.
+3D/Positional audio gives an impression of the real world related to sound design and sound immersion.

 ## How can it be implemented?
 There are three different possibilities.